 It’s common to see people cleaning and dusting their CNY decorations during the first couple of weeks of the new year.
 So while we certainly don’t want you missing out on this annual tradition, we also advise that you follow safety procedures by wearing gloves when handling these materials!

 When it comes to paper or wooden material made into cookies or lanterns, make sure they are thoroughly dry before disposing of them.
 Also, never attempt to reuse disposable items like plastic bags because they cannot be reused!

 We all know how time-consuming housekeeping can get, especially if you have kids running around your home.
-If there are too many strange things happening around your house (like strange sounds or even injuries), it’s probably not good to clean your place alone.
+If too many strange things are happening around your house (like strange sounds or even injuries), it’s probably not good to clean your place alone.

 It’s best to invite some friends or family members to help since you can’t always expect professional cleaners to do the job properly anyway!

 It’s the first time cleaning up after CNY in the new year that people are most concerned about… but have you ever considered cleaning your home before celebrations even begin?
 Why would anyone want to clean their home before setting off all those paper cannons and rocket-shaped firecrackers?